polkadot-fellows/JIPs/JIP-1.md

 ### Display format for console logging

-Note that `<CORE>` is assumed to be the integer index of the core on which the PVM is executing, which may not exist (e.g. in the On-Transfer logic).
+Note that `<CORE>` is assumed to be the integer index of the core on which the PVM is executing, which may not exist (e.g. in the Accumulate logic).

 Note that `<SERVICE_ID>` is assumed to be the integer index of the service for which the PVM is executing, which may not exist (e.g. in the Is-Authorized logic).